 What are WordPress blocks, and how can you use them?
 Are there ways to further enhance the Gutenberg blocks editor with more features?
 And what if you don’t like Gutenberg and want to return to the Classic WordPress editor?
-I will answer all these questions right here, so be sure to stick around.
+I will answer all these questions right here, so stick around.

 Table of Contents

-What are WordPress Content Blocks?
+What Are WordPress Content Blocks?

 Gutenberg Blocks

-Gutenberg blocks are the blocks of content that you use to build a page or post in the Gutenberg editor.
+Gutenberg WordPress blocks are the blocks of content that you use to build a page or post in the Gutenberg editor.
 For example, these blocks can be paragraph text, headings, images, videos, quotes, tables, buttons, and many other types of website content.
 The WordPress website has a complete list of blocks.

 Here is the same blog post being edited with the Classic editor:

-Expanding the Gutenberg Editor with Plugins
+Expanding the Gutenberg Editor with plugins

-Although WordPress has many blocks to use in your posts and pages, it could be better and needs some important features.
+Although Gutenberg WordPress has many blocks to use in your posts and pages, it could be better and needs some important features.
 Sometimes, you might want to add something not included in the standard Gutenberg blocks.

 Thankfully, many Gutenberg Blocks Plugins are available for WordPress – both free and paid.

-These give you more block types, including forms, grids, social media blocks, image galleries, and much more.
+These give you more block types, including forms, grids, social media blocks, image galleries, etc.

 How to Use Blocks in WordPress